 We pollute

-It’s a bold statement, but let’s be honest.
 Just because we sail, mostly using the wind, doesn’t mean our activities don’t have an impact on the environment.
-Just like any other human activity.
+Like with any other human activity.
 So let’s look at how we can commit to reducing our footprint and our negative impact on the environment, offsetting it as much as possible, supporting science and communities, and continuing to raise awareness of the increasingly poor health of the earth and its oceans.

 Polluting